Windivs-Devs/windivs/README.md

 > [!CAUTION]
 > Legal notice: If you have seen proprietary Microsoft Windows source code (including but not limited to the leaked Windows NT 3.5, NT 4, 2000 source code and the Windows Research Kernel), your contribution won't be accepted because of potential copyright violation.

-Try out cloud-based Windivs development using Gitpod and Docker:

-Open in Gitpod

-You can also support Windivs by donating!
-We rely on our backers to maintain our servers and accelerate development by hiring full-time devs.

 ## More information
 Windivs is a Free and Open Source operating system based on the Windows architecture, providing support for existing applications and drivers, and an alternative to the current dominant consumer operating system.

-It is not another wrapper built on Linux, like WINE.
-It does not attempt or plan to compete with WINE; in fact, the user-mode part of Windivs is almost entirely WINE-based, and our two teams have cooperated closely in the past.

-Windivs is also not "yet another OS."
-It does not attempt to be a third player like any other alternative OS out there.
-People are not meant to uninstall Linux and use Windivs instead; Windivs is a replacement for Windows users who want a Windows replacement that behaves just like Windows.

 More information is available at: windivs.org.